dfinity/gix-components/src/routes/start.md

 A particular mode can be defined by setting a corresponding attribute `theme` on the root `html` element.

+### Fonts

+`CircularXX` is the copyrighted font required for the expected typography to shine.

+The [fonts](https://github.com/dfinity/gix-components/tree/main/static) folder - providing `CircularXXWeb-Bold.woff` and `CircularXXWeb-Regular.woff` - should be copied at the root of your dapp.

 ### Utilization of Text Opacity

 The opacity is used to emphasize the importance of text blocks on the page: